Akyl-AI/kyrgyz_MNIST/README.md

 The repository currently consists of 80213 (50x50 pixel) images representing all 36 letters of the Kyrgyz alphabet These images have been hand-written.

+### Kaggle competition:
+For those who want to compete in Kaggle, HERE is the invitation: https://www.kaggle.com/t/e185ead3ba2f47509f0ca3a8dbec418e

 ### Acknowledgements

 We thank Ilgiz Zhumaev for providing this dataset.